chankunlung/classification_densenet/README.md

 Second, the Max-pooling method would like to be overfitting with learning data.

 Avg, Max pooling was tested as follows.
 The Stochastic pooling part will be later....

+Both used 121-layer.
+And two results were obtained.

+When I studied 250epoch, Avg-pooling came out 86.87% acuracy, loss 0.28962, Max-pooling came out acuracy 90.85% and loss 0.22649 and was not obvious about the differences above.

+#### - feature map(conv_2d layer)

+##### avg pooling
+The following figures show a Constructed Layer feature map from input to output layer.